timyarkov/qping/README.md

 You can also use `make qp` so that compiles with a shorter name and thus can be ran quicker via `./qp`.

+> Requires `libcurl` to be on your system to compile and run!

 ## Usage
 Running qping without any arguments will connect to a website and download what's located there to heap memory.